talkable/talkable-docs/source/campaigns/editor/filters.rst

 rybbon
 ......

-Takes a campaign key of a Rybbon Talkable campaign.
+Takes a campaign key of a BHN Rewards (formerly Rybbon) Talkable campaign.
 Makes a claim request within the scope of the given campaign and returns a gift claim link.
-Requires Rybbon app to be installed and enabled in order to work.
+Requires BHN Rewards (formerly Rybbon) app to be installed and enabled in order to work.

 .. code-block:: liquid